-(i) IPL has prepared for emission reporting obligations within Australia under the current regime.
-The potential financial risks of non-compliance are Government penalties.
-Corporations that fail to register and report or otherwise comply with obligations under the NGER Act may be liable for penalties.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Emission reporting obligations Carbon reporting has impacted IPL resources to enable compliance Increased operational cost 1 to 3 years Direct Virtually certain Low The potential financial risks of non-compliance are Government penalties.
 The NGER Act allows for administrative, civil and/or criminal responses in relation to contraventions of the Act.
 Part 5 of the NGER Act sets out penalty provisions.
-These include fines of up to \$340,000 (2,000 penalty units) for failure to apply for registration, and daily fines of up to \$17,000 (100 penalty units) for each day of non-compliance.

-(i) In September 2010, IPL created a Sustainability Strategy which includes it's approach to carbon risk.
-The financial risk of carbon costs is actively managed by the Sustainability Team, led by the CFO to ensure that risk is managed at the Executive level.
+These include fines of up to \$340,000 (2,000 penalty units) for failure to apply for registration, and daily fines of up to \$17,000 (100 penalty units) for each day of non- compliance.
+In September 2010, IPL created a Sustainability Strategy which includes its approach to carbon risk.
+The financial risk of carbon costs is actively managed by the Sustainability Team under the supervision of the CFO to ensure that risk is managed at the Executive level.
 The key methods being used to mitigate the risk are education of key staff involved in the reporting and the introduction of internal controls over data accuracy.
-In 2012 an external review of our National Greenhouse Reporting in Australia formed part of our internal audit processes to assist in managing the potential risk of incorrect reporting.

-(ii) Costs associated with compliance actions are estimated to be approximately \$400,000 per annum.
+In 2012 and 2013 an external review of our National Greenhouse Reporting in Australia formed part of our internal audit processes to assist in managing the potential risk of incorrect reporting.
+Costs associated with compliance actions are estimated to be approximately \$400,000 per annum.
+Carbon As a nitrogen Increased 1 to 3 Direct Virtually Low IPL has prepared In September 2010, An analysis of